 Knowing when to screen is not enough.
 It is also important to know how to effectively screen employees, contractors, and subcontractors and make sure that providers not overlooking any potential exclusions.
 The OIG has provided guidelines for the screening of excluded individuals and entities, which includes the following steps:

 - First and foremost, companies need to determine which sources to screen.
-With the help of a legal counsel, companies can ensure that sources and standards for screenings cover or go beyond both federal and state level recommendations.
+With the help of legal counsel, companies can ensure that sources and standards for screenings cover or go beyond both federal and state-level recommendations.
 Also, providers should make sure to have access to the latest database of screened names, familiarize with these sources and take note of which can be downloaded and which cannot.
 Some of these databases take the form of spreadsheets, Word documents, or PDF files, so it is necessary to produce a step-by step screening process for each.
 This can be a tricky job.

 - The next step is to find out who to screen.
 Employees should be first in the list, of course.
 This step also entails reviewing if the services or items provided by a company’s contractor, subcontractor, or the employees of the contractors are payable, in part or in full, by a federal health program.
 If so, then they should also be screened on a regular basis.
 Providers can do the screening of excluded individuals and entities themselves, or they can depend on the contractor to take care of their own employees.
 However, it is strongly advised that companies validate the results once the contractors are done with the task.